 Opatanol Eye Drops: Using Olopatadine for Allergic Conjunctivitis

-Opatanol eye drops (olopatadine 1mg/ml) are a prescription-only antihistamine eye treatment for allergic conjunctivitis — the red, itchy, watery eyes that many hay fever sufferers experience during pollen season.
-As one of the most effective targeted treatments for hay fever eye symptoms, Opatanol works directly in the eye to block the histamine response responsible for inflammation, providing meaningful relief from seasonal allergic conjunctivitis caused by pollen and other allergens.
+Key fact: Opatanol eye drops (olopatadine 1mg/ml) are a prescription-only antihistamine eye treatment for allergic conjunctivitis — the red, itchy, watery eyes that many hay fever sufferers experience during pollen season.
+As one of the most effective targeted treatments for hay fever eye symptoms, Opatanol works directly in the eye to block the histamine response responsible for inflammation.

 Get Opatanol Eye Drops Online

-Access Doctor provides Opatanol following a GPhC-regulated online consultation.
-Pharmacist independent prescribers.
-Discreet next-day delivery.
+Access Doctor provides Opatanol following a GPhC-regulated online consultation with our pharmacist independent prescribers.

 - Intense itching of the eyes